Search by Keyword

 Conclusion

-From its opening guitar riff to its surprisingly unique subdued conclusion, “You Can’t Do That” shows a new direction for The Beatles' music.
-They had taken the subject matter from 'holding hands' to describing a "controlling jealousy" while still encompassing the subject of relationships that permeated the Lennon / McCartney lyrics up until then.
-They showed with this song that the future was endless; they were broadening their horizon.
+From its opening guitar riff to its surprisingly unique subdued conclusion, “You Can’t Do That” displayed a new direction for The Beatles' music.
+They had taken the subject matter from "I Want To Hold Your Hand" to describing a "controlling jealousy" while still encompassing the subject of relationships that permeated the Lennon / McCartney lyrics up until then.
+They showed within this song that the future was endless; they were broadening their horizon.

 The Beatles were rightly proud of “You Can’t Do That,” performing it to perfection on every occasion.
 No funny faces or "spastic" acts from John, but in absolute seriousness.
 When asked during a 1964 interview which Beatles song George Harrison liked most, he unhesitatingly proclaimed, “I like ‘You Can’t Do That,' personally.”
 The song may not have become as popular as they’d have liked it to become, but it stands to Beatles fans as a highly respected b-side and album track.